airborne-commando/one-time-pad-truly-random/README.md

 * Added in `run.py` with the arguments Use `-e -f <file_path>`, `-d -t <your_text>`, or `-d` as arguments.
 * Add in flask, to run set up a python virtual environment and install flask; then run app.py
 * Added in a help option `-/?` for the user to see a list of commands
+* defaulted to no when asking to scramble the ciphertext

 ## Perfect Encryption
 **One Time Pad**, variously known as the **Vernam Cipher** and the **Perfect Cipher**, is the only existing encryption which is mathematically unbreakable.
 And it was born in the late 1800's.